jdloft/dotfiles/README.md

 ```

 ## Credit
-dotfiles script is from <https://github.com/cowboy/dotfiles>
+dotfiles script is from Cowboy (<https://github.com/cowboy/dotfiles>)

+and almost all dotfiles from Krinkle (<https://github.com/krinkle/dotfiles>)